 We hate to burst your bubbles, but…

-In time, it may be difficult to find a shampoo made with sulfates as haircare companies wise up and move on.
+In time, it may be difficult to find a traditional shampoo made with sulfates as haircare companies wise up and move on.
 But beware of wolves awash in bubbly sheep’s clothing, or harsh detergents disguised in mild language.

 To be truly safe and respectful of the body’s natural intelligence, steer clear of detergent entirely.